CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `GET /api/v1/evidence/get-evidence-by-id{evidence_id}`

-**Description:** Get comprehensive details of a specific evidence item including notes, chain of custody, investigation hypothesis, tools used, and analysis results. **Access control based on user role:**
-- **Admin Role**: Can access details of all evidence.
+**Description:** Get comprehensive details of a specific evidence item including notes, chain of custody, investigation hypothesis, tools used, and analysis results. **Full Access**: All roles can access details of all evidence.
+No filtering or access restrictions.
-- **Regular User Role**: Can only access details of evidence from cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
-Attempting to access other evidence will return 403 Forbidden.

 **Headers:** `Authorization: Bearer <access_token>`